ducakar/TextureReplacer/README.md

 based on a Kerbal's position in crew rooster.
 That behaviour can be controlled in the configuration file.

-### Environment Map ###
+### Visor Reflections ###
 Environmnet map cube texture for reflections is included with the plugin:

     GameData/TextureReplacer/
-      EnvMap/PositiveX  // fake skybox +X
-      EnvMap/NegativeX  // fake skybox -X
-      EnvMap/PositiveY  // fake skybox +Y
-      EnvMap/NegativeY  // fake skybox -Y
-      EnvMap/PositiveZ  // fake skybox +Z
-      EnvMap/NegativeZ  // fake skybox -Z
+      EnvMap/PositiveX  // fake skybox right face, vertically flipped EnvMap/NegativeX  // fake skybox left face, vertically flipped EnvMap/PositiveY  // fake skybox top face, vertically flipped EnvMap/NegativeY  // fake skybox bottom face, vertically flipped EnvMap/PositiveZ  // fake skybox front face, vertically flipped EnvMap/NegativeZ  // fake skybox back face, vertically flipped

-Note that cube map textures are slow, so keep these textures as low-res as possible.
-The other limitation is that Unity shader used for reflections does not support transparency.
+Note that all textures must be quadratic and have the same dimensions that are powers of two.
+Cube map textures are slow, so keep them as low-res as possible.

+Unfortunately, KSP reflective shader(s) do not support transparency.
+As a workaround for this one can put a custom shader into

+    GameData/TextureReplacer/PluginData/TextureReplacer/Visor.shader

+to override `Reflective/VertexLit` shader from KSP that is used by default.

 The reflection shader is automatically used for helmet visors with a non-transparent texture.
+This can be changed in the configuration file.

 ### Configuration File ###
-Configuration is located in
+Configuration file, where several features can be enabled/disabled or tweaked, is located in

     GameData/TextureReplacer/PluginData/TextureReplacer/Config.cfg

-One can edit it to:
-* disable/force texture compression,
-* disable/force mipmap generation,
-* change list of substrings of paths where mipmap generation is allowed,
-* disable atmospheric IVA suit,
-* change air pressure required for atmospheric IVA suit,
-* set fallback suit policy for custom Kerbals,
-* set generic suit selection policy and
-* reflection colour for helmet visor.

 Notes